matthias-reis/aithir.de/_content/posts/reviews/02-picard.md

 ---
-name: Star Trek Picard
+title: Star Trek Picard
-year: 2023
-week: 17
-day: 3
+description:
+  The third and final season of Picard is over.
+Time for a little review.
+date: 2023-04-26
+colorSpace: tan
 tags:
   - star trek
 ---